gioblu/Cape/README.md

 Cape uses a private key, stream chipher algorithm and a masked initialization vector.

-Instantiate Cape passing as first parameter the encryption key, and as second, its length. `MAX_LENGTH` constant in `Cape.h` limits maximum string length, rise to a higher value if necessary.
-Consider that a long encryption key, leads to a longer computation time:
+Instantiate Cape passing as first parameter the encryption key, and as second, its length.
 ```cpp
   Cape cape("YOUR-ENCRYPTION-KEY", 19);
 ```